andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 )) Nil);
 ```

+Here the `tail` function is used to tell the compiler to only return the last value from the group of statements.
+The last value of the tail block is `syscall()` which returns Nil, so this matches the expected return value of `main`.

 Literal suffix notation is used to declare the type of unsigned integers such as `11_u64`.
 This suffix notation is implemented as a macro that expands to `(: 11 U64)`.
 Similarly `hello_world_s` indicates a string literal.